Useful Notes: Grammar In Foreign Languages

 - While most languages have words that are considered obscene in any and every situation (for example, it is impossible to use the f-word "politely" in English), swearing in other languages is a much more context dependent matter.
 In Japanese, for example, registers of politeness is encoded directly into the grammar and failure to employ the polite verb conjugation when speaking to a social superior is ocassion for great offence; however, using the exactly same sentence when speaking to a social inferior could be construed as tactless, but not technically rude.

 - And above all, do not have only and all of the sounds that are found in English.
-The pronunciation of even closely related languages like French and German can only be approximated by English sounds, let alone more distant languages, and vice versa: this is of course where foreign accents come from.
+The pronunciation of even closely related languages, like Dutch and German, can only be approximated by English sounds, let alone more distant languages, and vice versa: this is of course where foreign accents come from.
 Even a lot of conlangs still use English's horribly complicated tense/lax vowel system (yet many claim to have five vowels, while English generally has 12 or more), and some of the worse-done relexes and such employ English orthographic conventions as well — writing reed or rede when the speaker says /r\i:d/.
 And few if any conlangs employ more consonants than English possesses (which do exist — Xhosa and related African languages, for instance, have three entire groups of click-based consonants which have no counterparts in Indo-European tongues, and the glottal stop — which while present in English is generally not even noticed as a separate "sound" — is a common element in many others).